Veyras Ascent

 Team 1 Courtyard

-At the same time, it allows Team 2 to contest height and maintain an overlook on Team 1’s spawn, creating a dynamic risk–reward space for both teams.
+Team 1’s courtyard acts as a decision point, letting players apply pressure toward Team 2’s courtyard, broken pipe, and turret or bridge routes.
+It also allows Team 2 to contest height and maintain an overlook on Team 1’s spawn, creating a dynamic risk and reward space for both teams.

 Team 2 Courtyard